jonathaneunice/iterm2-tab-set/README.md

     tabset --title server

-iTerm2 has a complex system of tab title, window title, or both, controlled with a mode flag.
+iTerm2 has a complex system for setting tab title, window title, or both, controlled with a mode flag.
 You can specify this with `--mode` values of 0, 1, or 2, if you are so inclined.
 The default, modeless operation will often suffice.